blackcurrant 'Ben Sarek'

 A dwarf shrub which only grows to about 1.2m (4ft) tall, but has in-bred frost resistance and some resistance to mildew.
 In mid-July a heavy crop of large blackcurrants are produced which are perfect for serving fresh or made into jams, jellies or pies.
 The fruit should be picked quickly before it falls.

-- Garden care: Prepare the ground well before planting.
+- Garden care: These bare root plants will be approx 1 year old.
+Prepare the ground well before planting.
 Remove all weeds and dig in plenty of well-rotted manure in to the area.
 Once planted, apply a mulch of well-rotted manure every spring, as well as a nitrogen and potassium fertiliser.
 Make sure the plant is watered in dry weather and net the bushes to protect the currants from birds.
 In the first year, prune back to one bud above soil level in winter.
 After that prune out weak branches only.